 To maintain proper airflow for a desktop computer’s internal components, most modern cases are designed with multiple air inlets and outlets that you can control with fans.
 One of them is located at the bottom, where the power supply is normally located.
 Additionally, these suitcases also have small feet that allow air to pass underneath.

-When placed on the floor or carpet, the air intake to your case may be partially or completely blocked.
-This alone already causes the power supply to run at higher temperatures, but you also create other problems.
+When your case is placed on the floor or carpet, the air intake may be partially or completely blocked.
+This alone causes the power supply to run hotter, and it also creates other problems.
 Rugs and carpets generate static electricity, which attracts dust particles.
-The result is that this dust ends up being sucked up by your computer’s fans and makes its way to the GPU or CPU.
+The result is that this dust is sucked up by your computer’s fans and ends up on the GPU or CPU.

 Even the floor itself accumulates a lot of dust, especially if you have pets.
-At first, there may not seem to be much dust around your PC, but it can build up over time, making it important to clean your computer regularly before it overheats.
+At first, there may not seem to be much dust around your PC, but it can build up over time, making it important to clean your PC regularly to prevent overheating.
 Additionally, placing your machine on the floor makes it prone to accidental kicks, which can dislodge cables or worse.

 The safest alternatives to correctly position your PC

 However, not everyone has a large office to support everything and manage their file at the same time.
-If you have no alternative and therefore have to leave your PC on the floor, you can use a stand.
-It is possible to find alternatives with wheels that allow you to raise the computer while making it easier to move when you need to clean the floor.
+If you have no alternative and must leave your PC on the floor, you can use a stand.
+It is possible to find wheeled alternatives that let you raise the computer, making it easier to move when you need to clean the floor.

 At the same time, keeping your PC above ground level with stands or in a desk doesn’t entirely solve this problem.
 This is because dust accumulates in the same way over time, but not as quickly as before.
 It is therefore also important to carry out maintenance on your PC from time to time to keep your hardware clean and functioning properly.